Improving generative adversarial network inversion via fine-tuning GAN encoders: Method

+We make the architecture of $E$ symmetrical to $G$ by designing an adaptive block.
+In a symmetric architecture \cite{rethink_encoder_decoder}, the encoder and decoder are equally powerful and mirror each other's design.
+This encoder architecture guarantees that the features extracted by the encoder work well with the decoder, improving the representation via encoder latent space.

+Meanwhile, the symmetric architecture can help preserve the features from the image space to the latent space and back to the image space.
+Training can be more efficient, which leads to easier convergence.

-The block of $E$ is shown in Fig. \ref{fig_block}.
-Inspired by \cite{ResNet}, we design a residual bypass in each block, where the block architecture contains two convolutional layers (CONV).
-Based on CONV, noise vector $\mathbf{z}_n'$ is learnable weight and layer-wise style vector $\mathbf{w}'$ output from fully connected layers (FC).
-FC and CONV are based on an equalized learning rate \cite{PGAN}.
-We initialize the weights using the Xavier norm \cite{Xavier}.
-The details of the entire architecture of $E$ are given in Table \ref{tab_model_1} (for StyleGAN).
+The adaptive block is illustrated in Fig. \ref{fig_block}.
+Each block consists of two convolutional layers (CONV), and each CONV followed by a learnable noise vector ($\mathbf{z}_n'$) and a layer-wise style vector $\mathbf{w}'$. $\mathbf{w}'$ outputs from fully connected layers (FC).
+Both FC and CONV use an equalized learning rate \cite{PGAN}.

+To perform the symmetric architecture, we designed the encoder blocks to mimic the generator blocks.
+We adopted the residual bypass as in \cite{ResNet} and incorporated it into each encoder block.

+As we add more layers to GAN encoders, training can become slower and accuracy might not improve, or even decline.
+Our residual blocks address this problem and handle the vanishing gradient issue.

+Below are three cases demonstrating how we adapted the encoder block to match different GAN generators: